PaddlePaddle/Paddle/doc/cluster/aws/paddlepaddle_on_aws_with_kubernetes.md

 ```

 ###Kubernetes Cluster Start Up

-And then type the following command:
+And then execute the following command after your aws login:

 ```
 export KUBERNETES_PROVIDER=aws; curl -sS https://get.k8s.io | bash

 ```

-By default, the script will provision a new VPC and a 4 node k8s cluster in us-west-2a (Oregon) with EC2 instances running on Debian.
-You can override the variables defined in `<path/to/kubernetes-directory>/cluster/config-default.sh` to change this behavior as follows:
+By default, this command will download and unzip the latest Kubernetes release package and execute the script inside to provision a new VPC (virtual private cloud) and a four t2.micro node cluster in us-west-2a (Oregon) under that VPC.

+You can override the variables defined in `<path/to/kubernetes-directory>/cluster/config-default.sh` as follows:

 ```
 export KUBE_AWS_ZONE=us-west-2a